 It will take time for bus operators to retrofit vehicles or bring in new vehicles with the numbers required, so giving so leeway initially will be vital.
-Whilst the investment in fleet is ongoing, there is a need to ensure the deadlines for compliance with Euro VI standards are achievable.
+Whilst the investment in fleet is ongoing, there is a need to ensure the deadlines for compliance with Euro 6 standards are achievable.
 Suppliers are facing unprecedented demand for retrofitment across the country, and coach retrofit options are significantly more challenging.

+In addition, the consistent message from all operators is that Sheffield is a low margin environment for both buses and coaches.
 There is a very real threat that without proportionate funding and sunset periods, operators will be lost resulting in job losses and reduced competition in the local market.